It's All Over Now, Baby Blue: The Byrds' version

 The Byrds' recording of "It's All Over Now, Baby Blue" first saw release on October 29, 1969, as part of the band's Ballad of Easy Rider album.
 The song also appeared on the B-side of the band's December 1969 single, "Jesus Is Just Alright", which reached number 97 on the Billboard Hot 100 chart.

 The Byrds had previously attempted to record the song on two separate occasions, some four years earlier, during studio sessions for their second album, Turn!
 Turn!
 Turn!
 At that time, the Byrds planned to release "It's All Over Now, Baby Blue" as a follow-up to their previous hit Bob Dylan covers, "Mr. Tambourine Man" and "All I Really Want to Do".
 The band's first attempt at recording the song was on June 28, 1965: resulting in an irreverent, garage rock style take on the song.
 This version was deemed unsatisfactory and remained unreleased for 22 years, until its inclusion on the Never Before album in 1987.
 The June 28, 1965, recording can also be heard on the 1996 expanded reissue of Turn!
 Turn!
 Turn!, as well as on The Byrds and There Is a Season box sets.

 The band attempted a second recording of the song during late August 1965.
 A program director from KRLA, who was present at the recording sessions, was impressed enough to play an acetate disc of the track on air, plugging it as the Byrds' new single.
-However, the Byrds soon abandoned the idea of releasing "It's All Over Now, Baby Blue" as their third single and instead issued the song "Turn!
+However, the Byrds soon abandoned the idea of releasing "It's All Over Now, Baby Blue" and instead issued "Turn!
 Turn!
-Turn!".
+Turn!" as their third single.
 The Byrds' August 1965 version of "It's All Over Now, Baby Blue" has never been officially released.

 Guitarist and band leader, Roger McGuinn, returned to the composition during a July 22, 1969, recording session for the band's Ballad of Easy Rider album.
 He decided to slow down the tempo and radically alter the song's arrangement to fashion a more somber and serious version than those that the Byrds recorded in 1965.
 In tandem with the slower tempo, the band dragged the syllables of each word out to emphasize the world-weariness of the song's lyric.
 Ultimately, McGuinn was dissatisfied with the recording of the song included on Ballad of Easy Rider, feeling that it tended to drag within the context of the album.
 In addition to appearing on Ballad of Easy Rider, the Byrds' 1969 recording of "It's All Over Now, Baby Blue" can also be found on the compilation albums The Byrds Play Dylan and The Very Best of The Byrds.